x1trap/websec-answers/Tiberius websec/Web AppSec Interview Answers..md

 ### Web Cache Deception :
 - It is an attack where the cache gets confused and caches something that was not intended to.
 In order for this to work, you need :
-	1) Endpoint with private information - the endpoint
+	1) Endpoint with private information
 	2) User interaction (clicking on a link)
 	3) Obviously cache